openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

 COLLECTD_CONF_DIR
     (directory) Specify a directory where collectd conf files reside.
     This is required if you use a distro other than Ubuntu or Fedora, or if the config file is in a non default location.
+This config directory will be created if it doesn't already exist
     Default: /etc/collectd/collectd.conf.d (Ubuntu) /etc/collect.d (Fedora)